 Filled with vitamin A, carrots are the most commonly known food to support eye health.
 This vitamin is essential for good vision, as it protects the cornea, or the surface of the eye.
-Additionally, it has minimizing effects on night-blindness, glaucoma, cataracts, and age-related macular degeneration.
+The cornea is a barrier to bacteria and viruses, reducing the risk of eye infections.
+Additionally, vitamin A has minimizing effects on night-blindness, glaucoma, cataracts, and age-related macular degeneration.
 Not a fan of carrots?
-You’re in luck—spinach, bell peppers, sweet potatoes, and eggs are all rich in vitamin A. The good news is that most of us have enough to keep our eyes healthy without needing to gorge on carrots.
-Only in those who are very sick, malnourished, or frail do we see night blindness from vitamin A deficiency.
+You’re in luck—spinach, bell peppers, sweet potatoes, and eggs are all rich in vitamin A. The good news is that most people have enough to keep their eyes healthy without needing to gorge on carrots.
+Only in those who are very sick, malnourished, or frail have night blindness from vitamin A deficiency.

-This powerful antioxidant is extremely popular—after all, vitamin C may help our immune system, fighting off common-colds, stress-related sickness, and even help prevent stroke.
-When it comes to our eyes, vitamin C can help lower our risk of developing cataracts.
+This powerful antioxidant is extremely popular—after all, vitamin C may help your immune system, fighting off common-colds, stress-related sickness, and even help prevent stroke.
+When it comes to your eyes, vitamin C can help lower your risk of developing cataracts and promote the health of blood vessels in the eye.
 In many cases, cataracts are age-related, so it’s even more important for individuals age 40 and over to seek out foods high in vitamin C. You can find it in peppers, dark leafy green vegetables, strawberries and oranges.

-For our eyes, vitamin E helps reduce the risk of advanced age-related macular degeneration and cataracts.
-Vitamin E can be found in dark leafy greens, peppers, nuts, and vegetable oils.
+Vitamin E helps reduce the risk of advanced age-related macular degeneration and cataracts.
+It can be found in dark leafy greens, peppers, nuts, and vegetable oils.

-Lutein functions as a light filter and protects our eyes from the harmful ultraviolet (UV) rays of the sun and protects against age related macular degeneration (AMD).
-Our bodies do not synthesize this vitamin on its own, so it’s important to incorporate leafy dark green vegetables like kale or collards (in addition to avocados).
-Avocados are a great source of the vitamin Lutein, which is known as ‘the eye vitamin.’
+Lutein functions as a light filter and protects your eyes from the harmful ultraviolet (UV) rays of the sun and protects against age related macular degeneration (AMD).
+The human body does not synthesize this carotenoid on its own, so it’s important to incorporate leafy dark green vegetables like kale or collards into your diet.
+Avocados are also a great source of lutein, which is known as ‘the eye vitamin.’
 This nutrient needs fat to be absorbed, so be sure to drizzle on some olive oil before chowing down.

 Omega-3 Fatty Acid

-Omega-3 fatty acid can help our eyes in several ways, by helping alleviate symptoms of dry eye syndrome for example.
+Omega-3 fatty acid can help your eyes in several ways, including helping to alleviate symptoms of dry eye syndrome.
 Cold-water fish such as salmon, as well as flaxseeds and walnuts, are all foods high in omega-3.